devopssteps/complete-60-days-devops-course/module-9_Python/day-66-Hands-on-demo-Real-World-Python+Boto3.md

 # day-66-Script-to-stop-all-EC2-instances-at-night-and-start-them-in-the-morning

-Excellent real-world DevOps use case 👍
+Real-world DevOps use case 👍
-This is **very popular for cost-saving automation** and perfect for your YouTube students.

-Below is a **complete hands-on demo** explaining how to **stop EC2 instances at night and start them in the morning using Python + Boto3**.
+This is **very popular for cost-saving automation** Below is a **complete hands-on demo** explaining how to **stop EC2 instances at night and start them in the morning using Python + Boto3**.

 ---